-Because I still get snide remarks about the size of our family and it pains me when I hear it.
+I still get snide remarks about the size of our family and it pains my heart when I hear it.
 I think to myself that they don’t know what I had to go through to have each one of my babies and if they knew, they’d keep the remarks to themselves.

-Because I have rough Motherhood days and when things get really hard I force myself to remember when I was desperate just to hold the babies I lost and gain a deep appreciation for where I am now.
+When I have rough Motherhood days, I allow myself to remember when I was desperate just to hold the babies I lost and gain a deep appreciation for the kids I have now.
 Sometimes I want to flee the scene of the loud, crazy children just like the rest of the Moms out there.
 But not on Mother’s Day.

-Because all of this has taught me to appreciate my kids on this special day.
+This has taught me to appreciate my kids on this special day.
 I’ve seen women take this journey and still don’t have babies on Mother’s day.
-That is heartbreaking and I spend Mother’s Day morning every year praying for those dear women whose arms ache for the feeling of a small child in their arms.
+What they would give to be in the center of our chaos on Mother’s day?
+Everything.
+Now I spend Mother’s Day morning every year praying for those dear women whose arms ache for the feeling of a small child in their arms.
 I have known the feeling even while I have older children surrounding me and even screaming for my attention, my arms sometimes still cry out to hold my babies in heaven.
 Their absence will never leave me as long as I live.
 So consider this year instead of fleeing your home as I know is a temptation for all of us, consider your kids a pretty huge part of your celebration!

 It’s an honor to be their Mom.